Hygge Meaning: What is the Danish Secret to Living a Happy, Healthy, Hygge, Lifestyle?

 The integration of hygge around the world was marked by a trending hashtag, #Hygge, around the same year.
 As well as the release of popular books including Signe Johansen’s How to Hygge, Michael Joseph’s Hygge: The Danish Art of Happiness, and The Book of Hygge: The Danish Art of Living Well, by Louisa Thomsen Brits.

-Hygge rose to popularity around the time of Brexit in the UK, and Donald Trump’s presidency in the U.S. With the rise of separation and apparent chaos in the world, the allure of taking time away from the noise, focusing on coziness, had added appeal.
+Hygge rose to popularity around the time of Brexit in the UK, and Donald Trump’s presidency in the U.S. Hygge encourages one to live a very real life, grounded in the present.
+It’s no wonder, with the rise of separation and apparent chaos in the world, the allure of taking time away from the noise, focusing on creating a cozy atmosphere, had added appeal.

 As Claus Andersen, an assistant professor of Scandinavian studies at the University of Wisconsin-Madison, told NPR: “There was a financial downturn, and the motto kind of became, ‘what has been lost outwardly should be gained inwardly.’”